jadielmwangi/Quotes-Apps/README.md

 ## Project Live Site

-* This is the live link of the site.
+* This is the live link of the site: https://jadielmwangi.github.io/Quotes-Apps/

 ## Setup Instructions

 * Click on the green button to clone or download
 * open your terminal
-* cd into Documents/Quotes-App
+* cd into Documents/Quotes-Apps
 * Open with  either visual code or Atom
 * Run the command ng serve open to serve your app